ABRG-Models/morphologica/docs/tutorial/starting.md

 ### Example build files

+You can find a complete example project called [morphologica_template](https://github.com/ABRG-Models/morphologica_template).
+This has a CMakeLists.txt file that you can copy and work from, along with a single example program (the graph again).

-Each of the examples in [**morphologica/standalone_examples**](https://github.com/ABRG-Models/morphologica/tree/main/standalone_examples) has a CMakeLists.txt, written as if each example was a standalone project in its own right.
+Additionally, each of the examples in [**morphologica/standalone_examples**](https://github.com/ABRG-Models/morphologica/tree/main/standalone_examples) has a CMakeLists.txt, written as if each example was a standalone project in its own right.

 The best example CMakeLists.txt file is the one in [**standalone_examples/schnakenberg**](https://github.com/ABRG-Models/morphologica/tree/main/standalone_examples/schnakenberg),